Underove/Underove/README.md

 <!-- Header -->
 <h1>Hi there 👋, I'm Sangwoo</h1>

-🎓 B.S candidate @ Chung-Ang University — double major in Civil & Environmental and Electrical & Electronic Engineering (expected Aug 2026)
+🎓 B.S. candidate @ Chung-Ang University — double major in Civil & Environmental and Electrical & Electronic Engineering (expected Aug 2026)
-🤖 Focused on **Computer Vision** & **Agentic AI**, with a soft spot for models that run on real hardware
+🔭 Interested in **3D Reconstruction**, **Vision-Language Models**, and **Trajectory Prediction** — with a soft spot for models that run on real hardware
 🌐 Portfolio: [underove.github.io](https://underove.github.io/)

 <!-- About Me -->
 ### 🌱 More About Me

 🔬 My roots are in hardware — **drone flight control & satellite attitude systems** — which taught me to respect latency, constraints, and things that break in the real world.
-I carry that mindset into **Computer Vision & Agentic AI**.
+I carry that mindset into **3D vision and language-model reasoning**.

+🧩 Recent work: **Curat3R** (single-image 3D reconstruction) and **Pi-FiRi** (a vision + LLM robot with hallucination-controlled reporting).

 👾 Most of my work grew out of **ToBig's**, an AI & big-data analysis society, where I served as **23rd-cohort operations lead** — running sessions, authoring datathon problems, and shipping team projects end to end.

 <!-- Familiar With -->
 ### 🛠️ Familiar With